dtyped/lakebase/README.md

 - start with a clean, structured Python project layout
 - deploy using GitHub Actions
 - Use uv for fast dependency and environment management
+- Use metadata to achieve your ideal Lakebase setup.

 Think of it as a starting point — not a framework.
-Clone it, adapt it, ship from it.
+Clone it, adapt & enrich it, ship from it.

 # Project Structure
 ```